libp2p/specs/relay/README.md

   optional Type type = 1;     // Type of the message

-  optional Peer srcPeer = 2;  // srcPeer and dstPeer are used when Type is HOP or STATUS optional Peer dstPeer = 3;
+  optional Peer srcPeer = 2;  // srcPeer and dstPeer are used when Type is HOP or STOP optional Peer dstPeer = 3;

   optional Status code = 4;   // Status code, used when Type is STATUS